Grammy Awards: Reactions to nominations and awards

-In an article for Time, journalist Touré also responded to the snub and expressed general displeasure with the awards, stating "I don't pretend to understand the Grammys.
-I have never been able to discern a consistent logic around who gets nominated or who gets statues.
-I comprehend the particular logic of the Oscars, but not the big awards for music.
-My normal state of confusion around what drives Grammy decisions was exponentialized this week when, to the shock of many, Kanye's masterpiece My Beautiful Dark Twisted Fantasy was not nominated for a Grammy for Album of the Year."
-He went on to compare understanding the Grammy Awards to Kremlinology and commented on The Recording Academy's exclusion of more "mature" hip hop albums as Album of the Year nominees, noting that it occasionally opts to nominate "pop-friendly" hip hop albums instead.
+In an article for Time, journalist Touré also responded to the snub and expressed general displeasure with the awards.
+He could not discern any kind of logic for their nominations and awards, while he could understand the Oscars.
+His existing confusion was magnified greatly when My Beautiful Dark Twisted Fantasy was not nominated for Album of the Year.
+He went on to compare understanding the Grammy Awards to Kremlinology and commented on the Recording Academy's exclusion of more "mature" hip hop albums as Album of the Year nominees, noting that it occasionally opts to nominate "pop-friendly" hip hop albums instead.